• Skip to main content

 Last Updated on August 3, 2020 by Swagatam 4 Comments

-The post explains how to interface an existing Arduino PWM signal with any inverter to convert it into a sine wave equivalent inverter.
+In this post I have explained how to interface an existing Arduino PWM signal with any inverter to convert it into a sine wave equivalent inverter.
 The idea was requested by Mr. Raju Visshwanath

 Technical Specifications